Zeolith Glossar

 Anyone who deals with zeolite quickly encounters terms such as cation exchange capacity, adsorption, or tribomechanical activation – and wonders: What does that actually mean?
 This glossary explains the most important technical terms related to zeolite, soil science, and minerals in a way that is truly – hopefully – understandable.
-No scientific jargon, no unnecessary complexity – just clear explanations to help you better understand zeolite and use it more effectively.
+No scientific jargon, no unnecessary complexity – just clear explanations that help you better understand zeolite and use it more effectively.

 A